bball07/User-Guides/React User Guide.md

 ### Functional Components

-The modern, simpler way to create components using functions and React Hooks.
+The modern, more straightforward way to create components using functions and React Hooks.

 With arrow function: